 #6 Petrol or diesel cars cost about 12p per mile in fuel.
 How much is it for an electric car charged at home?

 Bad luck.
+The answer is 3.
 Running costs are one of the main reasons for going electric.

 #7 How many public charging locations for electric cars are there in the UK in October 2019?